jhu-bids/TermHub/docs/developer.md

 and then that file should be copied and pasted into the `ENV_FILE` variable on GitHub.
 To do this, go to the [GitHub actions secrets page](https://github.com/jhu-bids/TermHub/settings/secrets/actions), scroll down to "repository secrets" , edit `ENV_FILE`, paste the contents there, and save.
+Note that after the `ENV_FILE` is up to date, the currently deployed apps will not have access to its new contents.
+In order to deploy these changes, follow the instructions in "Deployment > Applying patches to existing deployments".
+_You can read more about this in the related "Deployment > Prereqsuisite steps" section._